-If you have been interested on learning programming and boosting your career opportunities, you are already a full-time developer, or you have already got the fundamentals of coding and want to level up your education to land a job; chances are that you have heard about some coding camp.
+If you have been considering learning programming and boosting your career opportunities, you are already a full-time developer, or you have already got the fundamentals of coding and want to level up your education to land a job; chances are that you have heard about some coding camp.

-But the percentage of bootcamp graduates who land a job within 2-4 months after the completion of their program is quite high, usually at least 90% of them are able to land jobs.
+But the percentage of bootcamp graduates who land a job within 2-4 months after the completion of their program is quite high, usually at least 90% of them can land jobs.
 And, with the right motivation, you can be one of those bootcamp graduates landing a tech job.

 Who is a coding bootcamp for?